lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Tatsumaki** _(04-Sep-18 04:15 PM)_

-🎱 | My sources say no,
+🎱 | My sources say no, Jelsafan0.

-> Jelsafan0
-> .

 **Enchantingtable2013** _(04-Sep-18 04:16 PM)_

-> Aye now that she's gone...
+> Aye, now that she's gone...

 **ProfessorTree** _(04-Sep-18 04:16 PM)_

-> `One more outburst like that and I'm killing the Floran.
-Got that?`
+> One more outburst like that and I'm killing the Floran.
+Got that?

 **Jelsafan0** _(04-Sep-18 04:16 PM)_